Tingroom

 27 April 2006

-watch Life Expectancy report
+watch Life Expectancy1 report

 Life expectancy in certain parts of the world has fallen dramatically -- as much as 50 percent in some countries.
-That's according to a World Health Organization official who spoke at an international AIDS conference in South Africa.
+That's according to a World Health Organization official who spoke2 at an international AIDS conference in South Africa.
 VOA's Carol Pearson reports this startling information comes as figures show life expectancy in the U.S. is significantly higher.

 -------------------------------------------------